nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 > **Note**: This post is a part of series on Rust language features, including ["ownership"]({% post_url 2020-03-23-rust-ownership %}) and ["lifetimes[in the works]"]().
 > To execute code snippets in this post without any prior setup, try [Rust playground](https://play.rust-lang.org).

-Next important Rust language concept which caters ownership is called borrowing.
+Next important Rust language concept which is part of ownership is called borrowing.
 Let's jump straight into the following example:

 ```rust
 fn main() {